-JOY (Joyous Outreach to You/th) is All Classical Portland’s project dedicated to equity and inclusivity, and is comprised of four programs.
+JOY (Joyous Outreach to You/th) is All Classical Portland’s program dedicated to promoting equity and inclusivity in the arts and is comprised of five initiatives.

 International Children’s Arts Network is a 24-hour radio service, created for children (ages 0-12).
 Designed for young listeners, the network features music, poems, and literature from around the world.

 Youth Roving Reporters is an arts journalism mentorship program.
 Through this innovative, educational program All Classical Portland on-air hosts mentor selected Youth Roving Reporters, providing them with guidance and insight on what it is to be a broadcaster and arts leader in their community.

 Artists In Residence is a program designed to foster creative and professional growth for emerging and established performing artists.
 Launched in 2019, Artists in Residence provides selected young and professional musicians with access to All Classical Portland’s world-class facilities and studio time.
 Artists also enjoy opportunities to expand and deepen engagement with audiences, including on-air performances on Thursdays @ Three, appearances at station events and concerts, and features on special broadcasts.
 Artists are encouraged to pursue creative research projects and to publish related articles about their work and findings through All Classical Portland’s wide-reaching platforms.
 Artists receive a scholarship award to assist in their projects, performances, and continued studies.
 In addition, All Classical Portland will present each artist in recitals during their residency.
 The residency is designed to support artists in pursuit of new projects and ideas and to take creative risks.